Leamsi9/ismaelvelasco.dev/cl6cfgmor00xvgwnver0v0zky.md

 ## What cannot be done yet?

-### 3 Browsers could but are yet to implement much more comprehensive green mode features than [Edge's energy efficient mode](https://lifehacker.com/what-is-microsoft-edges-efficiency-mode-and-how-can-yo-1848666190), which itself is yet to be replicated by competitors.
+### 3 Browsers
+Could but are yet to implement much more comprehensive green mode features than [Edge's energy efficient mode](https://lifehacker.com/what-is-microsoft-edges-efficiency-mode-and-how-can-yo-1848666190), which itself is yet to be replicated by competitors.

 - If we could enable service worker type caching on the client side, with the same core strategies available, that could potentially have large impacts on data consumption and computer usage.
 If you could for instance toggle a feature that implements stale while revalidate strategies if no similar service workers are active from the site itself, you could drastically reduce web traffic and consumption.